petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/using-fragments-to-build-forms.md

 1. Add a [Form Container fragment to the page](#creating-a-form)

-1. Once you select an object in a Form Container fragment, a modal window opens displaying available fields, including related fields, as selectable options.
+1. Once you select an object in a Form Container fragment, a window opens displaying available fields, including related fields, as selectable options.
 Select one or more fields and click *Save* to populate the form.

    In this example, the Employee Profile and Car objects have a one-to-many relationship, where each employee can be associated with multiple cars.
 When generating the form, you can select and combine fields from both objects to capture all the necessary information.